 The submission deadlines are:

 No late or incomplete submissions will be reviewed.

 Eligibility for These Awards:

-- All full-time or part-time LSC-CyFair students in the summer 2013, fall 2013, winter 2013-14 mini term, or spring 2014 semesters are eligible for the 2013-14 award.
+All full-time or part-time LSC-CyFair students in the summer 2021, fall 2021, winter 2021/22 mini-term, or spring 2022 semesters are eligible for the 2021-22 awards.
 Students are required to attend LSC-CyFair during the semester their project is completed and nominated, but not necessarily be enrolled at LSC-CyFair when the awards are given.